 The pacing was great, and the humour that Jason uses to relay his story caused more than a few chuckles to reverberate around my house.
 But I kept asking myself why he was doing all this for a burn victim he barely knew, it did seem a little far-fetched to be honest.
 Maybe I’m too much of a shallow, selfish prick.

 However, my disbelief was suspended enough to breeze through this book in only a few sittings, such was the awesome story telling.
-This was my first foray into Jeff Strand’s work, but it won’t be the last, I’ve already read that this is a departure from his usual style.
+This was my first foray into Jeff Strand’s work, but I will have to check out more, as I’ve read this is a departure from his usual style.

 So if you’re a fan of horror who fancies reading something a little more romantic, but without having to go full-on mush, this novel is a decent one to plump for!